Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-ed.rst

 The Euclidean Distance operation can be performed via the IO Buffer interface on **AIE**, **AIE-ML**, and **AIE-MLv2** devices.

-| ``TP_API`` - **0** indicates **IO-BUFFER** interface
+- ``TP_API = 0`` indicates an IO-buffer interface

 Saturation
 ----------

 Distortion caused by saturation is possible for Euclidean Distance computation.
-Since the input values are provided at run-time, no compile-time error can be issued for this hazard, so it is for the user to ensure that saturation does not occur.
+Since the input values are provided at runtime, no compile-time error can be issued for this hazard, so the user must ensure that saturation does not occur.

 ED results: output is squared or standard
 -----------------------------------------